 - 1. Disconnect all cables from the coin unit.
 The number of cables depends on the terminal model and configuration. - 2.
-Unscrew the two screw nuts, one on each side of the Coin Return opening.

-3. Remove the coin unit.
+Loosen the two screw nuts, one at the top right side and one at the bottom of the left side as shown below. - 3.
+Keep the locking latch pulled (see arrow) while you lift and remove the coin unit.
+Ensure that the black plastic coin slot insert in the door does not fall out.